Organic Beekeeping – More than Just a Certification

 That’s why one of our main goals with Bee Seasonal® is to promote sustainable, natural and regenerative beekeeping practices while sourcing some of the most exquisite honeys from around the world.

 Ethically Produced Honey - Buy Organic Honey

-In order to guarantee that all our products are harvested sustainably we decided to work with beekeepers which follow certain guidelines when it comes to bee management and hive placement.
+In order to guarantee that all our products are harvested sustainably, we decided to work with beekeepers who follow certain guidelines when it comes to bee management and hive placement.
 We find that the rules established by the European Union are a good start point so that we can set standards.
 The European Union has been the major contributor to the establishment of organic beekeeping guidelines and other countries have followed suit.

 The main points on the European Union Regulation for Organic Beekeeping are:

-- Practices that cause mutilation, pain, destruction of brood, larvae and bees are prohibited.
+- Practices that cause mutilation, pain, destruction of brood, larvae, and bees are prohibited.

 - No chemical residues can be used in and around the hives (synthetic pesticides or other materials such as cleaning products or repellents, antibiotics or synthetic medicine, etc.)

-- Honey harvesting must be done without use of synthetic repellents.
+- Honey harvesting must be done without the use of synthetic repellents.
 Destruction of bees in the combs as a method associated with the harvesting of beekeeping products is prohibited.
 Both removing of supers and honey extraction must be documented.